5.00

 About Course

 Through case examples, self-reflection exercises, and evidence-informed practices, participants learn how to recognize diverse cultural perspectives, support client safety, and improve clinical outcomes in multicultural settings.
 The course also reviews cultural competency requirements relevant to continuing education and license renewal for mental health providers.
 This course meets continuing education requirements for most U.S. states.
-Please verify CE acceptance with your licensing board.
+Continuing education credit approval varies by licensing board.
+Participants are responsible for verifying eligibility requirements with their respective licensing authority prior to enrollment.

 Show More